ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 1. Operator Services [**[↑]**](#table-of-content)
 ### 1.1 Operator on-boarding [**[↑]**](#table-of-content)

-When a Registration Officer or Supervisor logs in a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
-This locally stored data helps to authenticate a supervisor or Registration officer to work in offline mode (when the client is not connected to the server).
+When a registration officer or supervisor logs in a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
+This locally stored data helps to authenticate a supervisor or registration officer to work in offline mode (when the client is not connected to the server).
 #### A. Map registration officers and supervisors to a client machine.
 Initially, a machine will have no operators on boarded.
 The first operator will be on boarded by an administrator or from the backend.
 Thereafter this operator can onboard other operators.
 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine.